-Command script files can be executed using the built-in run\script command or @ shortcut.
+Command script files can be executed using the built-in run_script command or the @ shortcut (if your application is using the default shortcuts).
 Both ASCII and UTF-8 encoded unicode text files are supported.
-The run\script command supports tab-completion of file system paths.
-There is a variant \relative\run\script command or @@ shortcut for use within a script which uses paths relative to the first script.
+The run_script command supports tab completion of file system paths.
+There is a variant relative_run_script command or @@ shortcut (if using the default shortcuts) for use within a script which uses paths relative to the first script.